tegujupe222/wanten/README.md

 # Want EN - Android Version

 A conversational AI app that creates personalized chat experiences with AI personas.
-This is the Android version of the original "want" app, featuring OpenAI integration for natural conversations.
+This is the Android version of the original "want" app, featuring Google Gemini integration for natural conversations.

 ## Features

-- 🤖 **AI-Powered Conversations**: Chat with AI personas using OpenAI GPT-3.5-turbo
+- 🤖 **AI-Powered Conversations**: Chat with AI personas using Google Gemini 2.0 Flash Exp
 - 👤 **Customizable Personas**: Create and customize AI personalities
 - 💬 **Natural Conversations**: More natural and engaging chat experiences
 - 🎭 **Emotion Awareness**: AI responds to emotional context